hashicorp/consul/plugin/etcd/README.md

 * **ZONES** zones etcd should be authoritative for.

-The path will default to `/skydns` the local etcd proxy (http://localhost:2379).
+The path will default to `/skydns` the local etcd3 proxy (http://localhost:2379).
 If no zones are specified the block's zone will be used as the zone.

 If you want to `round robin` A and AAAA responses look at the `loadbalance` plugin.